Celebrating Neurodiversity: Embracing Differences and Empowering Strengths

 What does neurodiversity mean to me?

-Well, technically, I’ve been neurodiverse all my life but I was officially diagnosed with dyslexia and ‘mild ADD’ at 17.
+Well, technically, I’ve been neurodivergent all my life but I only realised it in 2023.

 I then spent the next 10-plus years of my life knowing I had ADHD but not really exploring it too much.
 When I started my own business in 2019, I began to explore ADHD more.